-If you were asked to describe your home school, would you use the words peaceful and joyful?
-I’m sure that’s what we all hope for our in our homeschools, but often the word stressful is a better description!
+If you were asked to describe your homeschool, would you use the words peaceful and joyful?
+I’m sure that’s what we all hope for in our homeschools, but often the word stressful is a better description!
 Do you know that stress free homeschooling is possible?

 After homeschooling our 8 kids for 31 years, I will be the first to admit that there were many times when things were stressful for me, and the kids could feel it in our homeschooling.
-I learned that I had to be careful and intentional in my planning, or it was all too easy to lose the joy and peace in our home school, and live in a chronic state of stress.
+I learned that I had to be careful and intentional in my planning.
+It was all too easy to lose the joy and peace in our homeschool, and live in a chronic state of stress.

-If you are feeling stressed about things, let me encourage you that it doesn’t have to stay that way!
-Homeschooling really CAN be (relatively)stress free.
+If you are feeling stressed about homeschooling, let me encourage you that it doesn’t have to stay that way!
+There are some tips to stress free homeschooling that really can help yours to be (relatively) stress-free.

 Here are 6 secrets to stress free homeschooling:

 Often when we are overwhelmed, busy, and stressed. the first thing we let go of is our time with God.
 It’s SO easy to let it get crowded out!
 When we start skipping that time with God, it makes things even MORE stressful.
 We begin doing things in our own strength and wisdom, rather than seeking HIS strength and wisdom.

 Everything that we do in our homeschool needs to rest on the foundation of our relationship with the Lord.
 We need to hear from Him and His Word daily in order to be the moms He wants us to be.

 If you struggle to find time for God, there are some tips in Secrets To Finding Time For God As A Homeschooling Mom.